xmartlabs/fountain-docs/FountainCoroutines.md

 In addition, there are some optional parameters that you can define:
 - `firstPage: Int`: The initial page number, by default its value is 1.
-- [`ioServiceCoroutineDispatcher : CoroutineDispatcher`](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines.experimental/-coroutine-dispatcher/): The [CoroutineDispatcher] with which the service call will be made.
+- [`ioServiceCoroutineDispatcher : CoroutineDispatcher`](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines.experimental/-coroutine-dispatcher/): The [CoroutineDispatcher] that will be used to make the service call.
 By default, the library will use [Dispatchers.IO].
 - [`coroutineScope: CoroutineScope`](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines.experimental/-coroutine-scope/): Define the scope where the coroutines will run.
 - [`pagedListConfig: PagedList.Config`](https://developer.android.com/reference/android/arch/paging/PagedList.Config): The paged list configuration.
 In this object you can specify several options, for example the `pageSize` and the `initialPageSize`.